salimdawood/Lebanese-Homemade-Frontend/README.md

 ## Installation

--After installing the code, run `npm install` to install all the dependencies of the project.
+-After installing the code, run npm install to install all the dependencies of the project.

--Run `npm start` to execute the code.
+-Run npm start to execute the code.

--Make sure to that [API](https://github.com/salimdawood/Lebanese-Homemade-API) project for this project is running.
+-Make sure that [API](https://github.com/salimdawood/Lebanese-Homemade-API) project for this project is running.